ResilientEcosystem/blog/_posts/2022-12-06-RccInNexRes.md

 The first experiment is designed to compare the best-case throughput and outgoing bandwidth of RCC and PBFT of different replicas.
 The throughput and outgoing bandwidth of RCC and PBFT with different numbers of replicas are recorded.
 The replica number is set to 4, 16, 32, 64, and 96.
 The batch size is set to 400 and 800.

 As the system scales, throughput decreases.
 And RCC 800 outperforms all others when there are 96 replicas.
-From the right figure we can see that PBFT-400 and PBFT-800 are bottlenecked by outgoing bandwidth.
-And the reason why RCC-400 has a lower performance than RCC-800 is that RCC-400 processes double number of consensus messages.
+From the right figure, we can see that PBFT-400 and PBFT-800 are bottlenecked by outgoing bandwidth.
+And the reason why RCC-400 has a lower performance than RCC-800 is that RCC-400 processes a double number of consensus messages.
 And we found that RCC-400 was bottlenecked by computing capability by monitoring its CPU utilization while running.

 <p>
     <img src="{{ site.baseurl }}/assets/images/rcc/exp1.png" alt="Cover photo" style="width: 90%"/>